mongodb/docs/source/includes/steps-configure-global-cluster.rst

         :guilabel:`Create New Cluster` dialog box.
       - If this is your first {+database-deployment+}:

-        1. Click :guilabel:`Build a Database`.
+        a.
+Click :guilabel:`Build a Database`.
         #.
 Click :guilabel:`advanced configuration options` at the top of
            the screen to display the
            :guilabel:`Create New Cluster` dialog box.